awsdocs/amazon-workspaces-administration-guide/doc_source/group_policy.md

 Using Group Policy to set the Windows power plan to **Balanced** or **Power saver** might cause your WorkSpaces to sleep when they're left idle\.
 We strongly recommend using Group Policy to set the Windows power plan to **High performance**\.
 For more information, see [My Windows WorkSpace goes to sleep when it's left idle](amazon-workspaces-troubleshooting.md#windows_workspace_sleeps_when_idle)\.
 Some Group Policy settings force users to log off when they are disconnected from a session\.
 Any applications that users have open on their WorkSpaces are closed\.

-For information about using the Active Directory administration tools to work with GPOs, see [Set Up Active Directory Administration Tools for Amazon WorkSpaces](directory_administration.md)\.
+For information about using the Active Directory administration tools to work with GPOs, see [Set Up Active Directory Administration Tools for Workspaces](directory_administration.md)\.

 **Contents**
 + [Install the Group Policy Administrative Template for PCoIP](#gp_install_template)